Sachoni/Nzi-AI_360-V16/README.md

 ##

-- *Nzi-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
+- *Nzi-Md is not made by `from Android studio.` Sometimes or misusing the bot might `ban` your `accounts !`*
 - *In that case, I'm not responsible for banning your account.*
 - *Use Nzi-Md at your own risk by keeping this warning in mind.*

-## NOTE: Nzi-MD SCRIPT IS NOT OPENLY ALLOWED TO USED IN ANY OF YOUR PROJECTS
+## NOTE:  Nzi-AI_360-V16 IS NOT OPENLY ALLOWED TO USED IN ANY OF YOUR PROJECTS